Franklin, Pennsylvania

 Franklin is a city in and the county seat of Venango County, Pennsylvania, United States, located at the confluence of French Creek and the Allegheny River.
-The population was 6,097 in the 2020 census.
+The population was 6,077 in the 2020 census.
 Franklin is part of the Oil City micropolitan area.

-Franklin is known for its three-day autumn festival in October, Applefest, which attracts hundreds of thousands of visitors.
+It is known for its three-day autumn festival in October, Applefest, which attracts hundreds of thousands of visitors.